Increasing Your Exposure

 Examples of Health Labelling on Paints

-Here are some examples of the labelling on some other tubes of paint and mediums that I have in my studio.
+Here are some examples of the labelling on some other tubes of paint and mediums that I have laying around.

 An ACMI AP label on a tube of yellow paint